noblereign/GX-Mods-Extension/README.md

  When you start craving some more, you can make your own mods by opening the extension popup and scrolling to the bottom.
 There'll be a "Mods" button.
 Click that and you'll be good to go!

  Alternatively, you can *install real Opera GX mods* by heading to the [GX Store](https://store.gx.me/mods/).
-Only sounds, though.
-No themes or wallpapers (yet).
+Most mods are supported, but you can't install wallpapers, shaders, or game strips.
+Wallpapers may come in a future update, not sure about the other two.

 # Uninstalling the extension
  Warning you now! ***Before uninstalling/unloading the extension, please be sure to set all of your selected tracks to "None/No music"!*** Otherwise you will leak some memory.